tweedge/ru-ok/README.md

 ## FAQ

+#### How can I help you measure this stuff?

+If you have RIPE Atlas credits, run your own analysis, do new studies, fork this hacked-together code, have fun with it!

+If you have spare RIPE Atlas credits that you don't want/need, I'd certainly appreciate any credit donation you can spare!
+Reach out to me on [Twitter](https://twitter.com/_tweedge) or [Reddit](https://www.reddit.com/user/tweedge) if that's the case and I'll send you my RIPE Atlas email.

 #### Why did you make a snide comment about websites that "DDoS" people earlier?

 They're low throughput compared to any real DDoS tool, they're especially easy to neuter (site operators can disable all [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) requests by denying the HTTP OPTIONS method), several are made anonymously (and who knows if your IP/information is being logged straight to the Kremlin), etc. It's not a good way to get involved.